 Read more about Performance Max here, or download our whitepaper for more in-depth information.

-How does New Customer Acquisition Goals (NCA) work?
+How does New Customer Acquisition Goals in Google Ads work?

 First of all, I would like to tell you what the new position entails.
-With New Customer Acquisition Goals (NCA), you can assign extra value to a conversion of a new customer.
+With New Customer Acquisition Goals (NCA), you can assign extra value to a conversion of a new customer in Google Ads.
 An example: you think that a new customer is worth 100 euros more than a returing customer, because you know that the chance that they will buy from you again is high.

 For example, with NCA you can now enter €100 as extra value for a new customer.
 If a new customer orders €200 worth of items, the conversion is now worth €300.
 This means that your campaigns will bid significantly more for new customers.
 As a result, you will also reach significantly more new customers, but, of course, your advertising costs will also increase.